derivexyz/lyra-avalon-interfaces/examples/Trading.md

 IOptionMarket.Result result = optionMarket.closePosition(tradeParams);
 ```

 If we were to set `TradeInputParams.amount` = `position.amount`, the position would be fully closed and `position.state` would be set to `CLOSED`.
+This will send back all the position collateral for shorts regardless of the `setCollateralTo` input.

 ## Settle expired position

-Once `block.timestamp` > the listing `expiry`, a keeper bot will call `OptionMarket.settleBoard` and allow for individual traders to settle their positions.
+Once `block.timestamp` > the listing `expiry`, a keeper will call `OptionMarket.settleBoard` and allow for individual traders to settle their positions.

 Let's say we had opened two more options: (1) 1x LONG_CALL and (2) 1x SHORT_PUT_QUOTE with the `positionIds` (1) #2 and (2) #3.
 We can make the below call to send the option payouts to the `position.owner` address.